yousefvand/shellman-ebook/manuscript/basics.md

 ## Variables

 There is a simple difference between when you define a variable and when use its value.
-In latter case you need to prefix a `$` to the variable name.
+In latter case you need to prefix a `$` to the variable name (also you can write `${variable}`).

 Define a variable named `firstName` and set its value to `Remisa`: